|

 From: U.S. Army Washington, D.C.
 (July 29, 2010)

-Download PDF Website/Info |
+Download PDF

-They not just statistics; they are our Soldiers who may be stressed, feel isolated, become dependent on drugs or just need more time to recover.
+They are not just statistics; they are our Soldiers who may be stressed, feel isolated, become dependent on drugs or just need more time to recover.
 The good news is our efforts to emphasize the importance of behavioral health are working.

 This hard-hitting report is based on what we know and what you have helped us identify.
-It is designed to inform and educate, spark discussion, hone compliance on existing policy and provide an azimuth for the way ahead. |
+It is designed to inform and educate, spark discussion, hone compliance on existing policy and provide an azimuth for the way ahead.

 Task Force On Mental Health Report